instinctive/edu-advent-2024/day05.md

 * The reason for the increasingly negative numbers is so that the final sort order will be non-decreasing.

-* The computation of the value map is lazy.
+* The computation of the value map is recursive and thus lazy, with the base case being the zero-valued pages.

 ```haskell
 mkValueMap prunedMap =